- TypeScript 59.7%

 Navigate to http://localhost:3000 in your browser.

 Register a new account and you're ready to go.
-Use the Categories → Seed Defaults button to populate common spending categories instantly.
+Use Categories → Seed Defaults to populate common spending categories instantly.

 Deploying on a Server